gala377/Auster/eurus/README.md

 mosquitto server, (redis) and mongodb have to be configured and run separately.

+Simplified communication protocol for eurus server can be found in `docs` folder in the auster directory.

 ## About security
 System was build on mosquitto 1.6.9 and uses authentication plugin https://github.com/iegomez/mosquitto-go-auth#mongodb using mongodb backend